-Information in the menus below was updated in March 2019.
+Information in the menus below was updated in September 2020.
 To contribute information that may be of interest to others in your country, please contact your country’s hosts: Carolina Gonzálvez (email@example.com) or Fernando Marhuenda (firstname.lastname@example.org).
-As the International Network for School Attendance grows, materials will be added to your country’s webpage.

 People, groups, and organizations